pridapablo/ITESM-syntaxHighlighterParallel-TC2037/README.md

 cd syntaxHighlighterParallel
 ```

-3. Run the highlighter module.
+3. Run the highlighter module (Parallel).

 ```bash
 iex ParalelPrettier.exs
 ```

-4. To highlight a python file, use the following Elixir command in your terminal (while in the iex session):
+To highlight a python file, use the following Elixir command in your terminal (while in the iex session):

 ```elixir
 SyntaxParallel.highlight("<directory-of-python-files>")